moinwiki/moin/docs/admin/install.rst

 If you have a bad or limited network connection, you may run into trouble with the commands issued by the quickinstall script.

-You may see tracebacks from pip, timeout errors, error messages from wget (see the output of the quickinstall script).
+You may see tracebacks from pip, timeout errors, etc. (see the output of the quickinstall script).

 If this is the case, try it manually::